elastic/integrations/packages/etcd/docs/README.md

-# Etcd Integration
+# etcd Integration

-This integration is used to collect metrics from [Etcd v2 and v3 servers](https://etcd.io/).
+This integration is used to collect metrics from [etcd v2 and v3 servers](https://etcd.io/).
 This integration periodically fetches metrics from [etcd monitoring server APIs](https://etcd.io/docs/v3.1/op-guide/monitoring/).

 ## Compatibility

-The Etcd package was tested with Etcd 3.5.1.
+The etcd package was tested with etcd 3.5.1.

 ## Metrics

-When using V2, metrics are collected using Etcd v2 API.
-When using V3, metrics are retrieved from the /metrics endpoint as intended for Etcd v3.
+When using etcd v2, metrics are collected using etcd v2 API.
+When using v3, metrics are retrieved from the /metrics endpoint.

-When using V3, metricsest are bundled into `metrics`.
-When using V2, metricsets available are `leader`, `self` and `store`.
+When using v3, datasets are bundled into `metrics`.
+When using v2, datasets available are `leader`, `self` and `store`.

 ### metrics

-This is the `metrics` endpoint metricset of the etcd module.
-This metrics is being read from the Etcd V3 endpoint and won’t show any activity regarding Etcd V2.
+This is the `metrics` dataset of the etcd package, in charge of retrieving generic metrics from a etcd v3 instance.

 An example event for `metrics` looks as following: